 You must also know that retinol is also present in some products we use in our daily lives.
 Therefore, you must avoid some liver products too that could harm your baby.

 You might be abstaining from consuming any liver directly, but there are certain products that ought to be avoided as well, which contain liver constituents in their preparation, or derivatives of the same.
 These usually are:

 - Nutrition supplements that contain retinol as a way to deliver Vitamin A.

 - Cod liver oil or shark oil along with certain spreads or dips that can contain liver traces within them.

 Alternative Sources of Vitamin A

-Eating mutton liver during pregnancy when you have cravings for it isn’t harmful to you.
+Eating liver during pregnancy when you have cravings for it isn’t harmful to you.
 Preparing it the right way and restricting its consumption to the occasional luxury can help you enjoy the taste of it while keeping you safe from its possible harmful consequences.